 Symptoms of acromegaly begin with the swelling and enlargement of hands and feet.
 The features in the face begin to grow larger, swollen, and broader.
-Other symptoms of acromegaly may include achy joints, possibly leading to arthritis, hoarser, deeper voice, thick and rough skin, headaches, erectile dysfunction in men and changes in menstrual cycle and breast discharge in women.
-Acromegaly can also effect heart and body pressure.
+Other symptoms of acromegaly may include achy joints, possibly leading to arthritis, hoarser, deeper voice, thick and rough skin, headaches, erectile dysfunction in men and changes in the menstrual cycle and breast discharge in women.
+Acromegaly can also affect heart and body pressure.

 Treatment can help the patient with acromegaly, but this condition can't be cured.
 Treatments for acromegaly will be determined by the physician based on the age, overall health, and medical history, extent of the disease and personal tolerance of medicines and opinions.
 There are basically three ways to treat acromegaly.
-These are surgery, medicine and radiation.
-The doctors first begin with surgery treatment for people with large tumors affecting vital areas.
+These are surgery, medicine, and radiation.
+The doctors first begin with surgical treatment for people with large tumors affecting vital areas.
 The surgeon will remove the tumor from the base of the brain and this treatment works well in most of the cases for patients to reverse the symptoms of acromegaly.
 To help bring back the secretion of growth hormone levels back to normal, doctors prescribe medicines like Somatostatin analogs, Growth hormone receptor antagonists or Dopamine agonists.
-If, even after surgery, parts of the tumor is left, radiation treatment is used.
+If even after surgery, parts of the tumor is left, radiation treatment is used.
 It can help stop the tumor from growing and the body from making too much growth hormone.

 The doctor first will diagnose the disease.
 A thorough check up of the medical history and also physical examinations need to be carried out.
 The doctor may recommend the following tests like GH and IGF-I measurement, Growth hormone suppression test, etc. Elevated results of these tests indicate acromegaly.
 Also, imaging procedure, such as magnetic resonance imaging (MRI), help to pinpoint the location and size of a tumor of the pituitary gland.